andychen482/yeelight-valve-gsi/README.md

 ## Usage
 To control your Yeelight via local network, you need to enable the [developer mode](https://www.yeelight.com/en_US/developer) (also called LAN mode) on your lamp in the Yeelight app.
-Replace the IP address on the bottom of gsi.py with the lamp's IP address you want to control.
+Set your lamp's IP address in the config.ini.
 Copy gamestate_integration_yeelight.cfg to your CSGO/cfg directory.
 Run gsi.py and launch CS:GO.

 ## TODO